LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 ## How can I install custom packages?

 You are free to install any additional packages available through conda's [conda-forge channel](https://conda-forge.org/feedstocks/) by [creating a conda environment](#how-do-i-create-a-conda-environment), or by running [conda install <package>](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/installing-with-conda.html) commands within your custom conda environment.
 These packages will persist for you.
-You may also use `conda install` directly in the `(notebook)` conda environment provided by default, but these packages won't be permanent and will be wiped anytime your server restarts.
+You may also use `conda install` directly in the `(notebook)` conda environment provided by default, but these packages will not be available when the server restarts.

-For packages not available through conda or for languages which have their own package manager such as SageMath and Julia, we suggest that you [email us](mailto:jupyterteam@ucdavis.edu) to provide them for you by default in the Jupyterhub environment.
-Packages must be installed to the `/home/jovyan/` directory to persist and Jula and SageMath do not install there by default.
-For Instructors wanting to use custom packages for their class, [you'll probably want to email us as well](#how-do-i-set-up-custom-environments-for-my-class).
+If you cannot find your package or are uncertain how to install it, we suggest that you [email us](mailto:jupyterteam@ucdavis.edu) to provide them for you by default in the Jupyterhub environment.
+We can only support packages available from [Ubuntu 18.04 APT repositories](https://packages.ubuntu.com/bionic/) and from conda's [conda-forge channel](https://conda-forge.org/feedstocks/).
+Anyone can submit packages to both the [APT](https://www.debian.org/doc/manuals/distribute-deb/distribute-deb.html) and [conda-forge](https://conda-forge.org/#contribute) repositories.
+Once packages are available there, email us with the package names and we will install them.
+Instructors wanting to create custom packages for their class will probably want to [email us](mailto:jupyterteam@ucdavis.edu) as well.

-(need to specify that we only support apt 18.04 etc)

 ## How do I create a Conda environment?